 Several members of academic staff of a department may be involved in the teaching of different parts of a subject.
 In each department, however, there is one Departmental Convenor who serves as a point of contact for a tutor or student wishing to obtain details about a particular subject and to provide expert advice to the Director of Studies and Natural Sciences Programmes Committee on issues relevant to the convenor's department.
-The names of convenors are also listed on the Natural Sciences Moodle page with links to their home pages where appropriate.
+The names of convenors from departments within the Faculty of Science are listed below as well as on the Natural Sciences Moodle page with links to their home pages where appropriate.
+If you wish to discuss a unit offered from a department in another faculty (Education, Management, Psychology) please contact your Director of Studies who can advise you who to contact.

 Department Name Building/ room Tel.
-Email (@bath.ac.uk) Biology & Biochemistry Dr Christopher Todd 4 South 0.15 383134 C.M.Todd Chemistry Dr Randolph Köhn 1 South 1.03A 383305 R.D.Kohn Education Ms Gabriele Edwards 1 West North 3.16 385917 G.Edwards Environmental Studies Dr Paul Snow 3 South 0.01 386897 P.Snow Foreign Languages Centre Ms Isabella Stefanutti Wessex House 7.10 384193 I.Stefanutti Management Dr Zeynep Yalabik 8 West 4.8 384001 Z.Yalabik Mathematical Sciences Dr Mark Opmeer 4 West 2.14 386618 M.Opmeer Pharmacology Dr Sergey Smirnov 5 West 2.44 384471 S.V.Smirnov Physics (& Maths for Scientists) Dr Adelina Ilie 3 West 3.4 386898 G.Mathlin Psychology Professor Alan Lewis 2 South 1.17 383070 A.Lewis
+Email (@bath.ac.uk) Biology & Biochemistry Dr Christopher Todd 4 South 0.15 383134 C.M.Todd Chemistry Dr Randolph Köhn 1 South 1.03A 383305 R.D.Kohn Environmental Studies TBC Mathematical Sciences Dr Karim Anaya-Izquierdo 4 West 4.13 384644 K.Anaya-Izquierdo Pharmacology Dr Sergey Smirnov 5 West 2.44 384471 S.V.Smirnov Physics Dr Peter Sloan 3 West 4.05B 384566 P.Sloan

-Dates to Note in 2017/18
+Dates to Note in 2019/20